 Bank stabilization: Vegetated areas must sustain adequate ground cover to ensure proper runoff infiltration and effective contaminant filtering.
 If plants die, the area must be replanted and stabilized immediately.

 Sediment removal: Approximately once every six months, accumulated sediment must be removed from the bottom of the outlet structure.
 During this process, pond depths should also be checked at several points.
 If accumulated sediment has decreased the pond’s original design depth by more than 25%, it should be removed.

 Structural repair and replacement: Eventually, the structural components of a stormwater pond will need to be repaired or replaced.
 Do this when necessary to keep the pond in good operating condition.

-iSTORMWATER provides reliable, comprehensive stormwater pond maintenance services throughout Maryland, Virginia, and Washington, DC.
-Call us at (443) 699-2828 or contact us online to learn more.
+iSTORMWATER provides reliable, comprehensive stormwater pond maintenance services throughout Maryland, Virginia, Washington, DC, North Carolina, and California.

-Schedule Stormwater Pond Maintenance in MD, VA & DC
+Schedule Stormwater Pond Maintenance in MD, VA, DC, NC & CA

 If you’re responsible for assuring the ongoing operation of a stormwater pond on your property, hand over the responsibility to iSTORMWATER.
 We have over 20 years of industry experience and offer a satisfaction guarantee for your peace of mind.